Skip to the content

 Who is eligible?

-You can now get fast-track access to disability benefits if you’re not expected to live for more than 12 months.
+It is now possible to get fast-track access to disability benefits if you’re not expected to live for more than 12 months.
 (This used to be six months prior to April 2023.)
 However, it’s very difficult to predict how long someone will live, and some people who receive disability benefits under these rules live for much longer.

 Even if you’re applying under the special rules, you must still qualify for the benefit to make a claim.